zeeking786/PyEmail/README.md

 2. Now go to the left side you will see the "Security" click on it .

-3. After SSecurity page open scroll down you will get "Less Secure App Access" click on it from OFF to ON .
+3. After Security page open scroll down you will get "Less Secure App Access" click on it from OFF to ON .

 This is needed so your Python script can access and your account and send emails from it.